Ground: Mulberry Park

 Location: Mulbarton, Norfolk

-My first ground of 2019 was on Saturday 5th January at Mulberry Park in Mulbarton, Norfolk.
+My first new ground of 2019 was on Saturday 5th January at Mulberry Park in Mulbarton, Norfolk.
 The match was Mulbarton Wanderers vs. King's Lynn Town Reserves in Eastern Counties League Division One North.

 Mulberry Park is on the eastern side of Mulbarton Common in the north-east of the village.
 Beyond the football pitch to the east is a large grass area for sporting uses with open fields beyond this.
 Other than this the site has a row of trees to the north and housing to the south.
 Mulberry Park is 6.5 miles south-west of Norwich railway station and there are regular bus services between the city centre and the village.